25 Best Campgrounds Within Two Hours of Philadelphia PA

 Peaceful Woodlands Family Campground: Blakeslee, PA

 Lehigh Gorge campground is situated along the banks of the Lehigh River and is nestled at the gateway of the Pocono Mountains.
-Whether you’re seeking a getaway to rom and explore wooded glens, tour the rewarding and inspiring attractions within easy driving distance or just kicking back to relax around a campfire, this is the kind of old fashioned camping resort your seeking.
-For onsite recreation there is a 30×60 foot heated swimming pool, playground, fishing lake, sand volleyball court, horseshoes, fishing, hunting, sledding and skiing, hiking and sightseeing.
-Campsites range from full service sites for RVs and trailers to primitive camping sites with a picnic table and fire ring.
+Whether you’re seeking a getaway to roam and explore wooded glens, tour the rewarding and inspiring attractions within easy driving distance or just kicking back to relax around a campfire, this is the kind of old fashioned camping resort your seeking.
+For onsite recreation, there is a 30×60 foot heated swimming pool, playground, fishing lake, sand volleyball court, horseshoes, fishing, hunting, sledding and skiing, hiking and sightseeing.
+Campsites range from full-service sites for RVs and trailers to primitive camping sites with a picnic table and fire ring.

 Hickory Run Campground is located on 80 acres with campsites varying from primitive tenting to pull-throughs with hookups.
 Wooded and open sites are available to accommodate each family’s preferences.
-Primitive and full service log cabins are also available for rent.
+Primitive and full-service log cabins are also available for rent.
 The location is within easy driving distance of Lancaster, Reading, Hershey, Gettysburg and Valley Forge.
 Nature lovers and hikers can enjoy hiking the Horseshoe Trail (which begins at Valley Forge and continues to the Appalachian Trail) and is located immediately behind the campground.
-Middle Creek Wildlife Preserve is a 5-minute drive away.
-This 5,000-acre preserve abounds in wildlife, hiking and fishing.
+Middle Creek Wildlife Preserve is a five-minute drive away.
+This 5,000-acre preserve abounds in wildlife, hiking, and fishing.
 You’ll find bicycle riding popular throughout the area.

 Brendan T. Byrne State Forest Campground: New Lisbon, NJ